kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

 ---
-title: Register a ClusterServiceBroker
+title: Register a broker in the Service Catalog
 type: Getting Started
 ---

-This Getting Started guide shows how to register a new ClusterServiceBroker in the Service Catalog.
-Follow this guide to register a cluster-wide [UPS Broker](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker) in the Service Catalog.
+This Getting Started guide shows how to register a broker in the Service Catalog.
+The broker can be either a Namespace-scoped ServiceBroker or a cluster-wide ClusterServiceBroker.
+Follow this guide to register a cluster-wide or Namespace-scoped version of the  [UPS Broker](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker).

 ## Prerequisites